-- (1) Any of the following: - (i) An employee of a terminal operator licensee or supplier licensee that is not a key employee but has direct contact with establishment licensees or is otherwise involved in the conduct of video gaming. - (ii) An employee of a supplier licensee whose duties are directly involved with the repair or distribution of video gaming terminals or associated equipment sold or provided to a terminal operator licensee within this Commonwealth as determined by the board. - (2) The term does not include nongaming personnel as determined by the board or an employee of an establishment licensee. - "Gaming school."
-An educational institution approved by the Department of Education as an accredited college or university, community college, Pennsylvania private licensed school or its equivalent and whose curriculum quidelines are approved by the Department of Labor and Industry to provide education and job training related to employment opportunities associated with video gaming terminals and associated equipment maintenance and - 51 repair.
+- (1) Any of the following: - (i) An employee of a terminal operator licensee, establishment licensee or supplier licensee that is not a key employee and is involved in the conduct of video gaming. - (ii) An employee of a supplier licensee whose duties are directly involved with the repair or distribution of video gaming terminals or associated equipment sold or provided to a terminal operator licensee within this Commonwealth as determined by the board. - (2) The term does not include nongaming personnel as determined by the board or an employee of an establishment licensee.